 #10 Using ATMs

-It used to be true that taking out cash at ATM's was the best way to get a perfect exchange rate. atm Especially if you have a bank or credit union that reimburses you for ATM fees.
+It used to be true that taking out cash at ATM's was the best way to get a perfect exchange rate.
+Especially if you have a bank or credit union that reimburses you for ATM fees.
 We think ATMs are still the best method, but now pretty much all ATM cards will add a 1% foreign transaction fee.
 Not huge, but I preferred it when it was free.
 You have to accept this fee, but be sure to decline their conversion in the next step.
 It seems intuitive to accept, but if you do they will give you a significantly worse conversion than your credit card company.
 Also, be sure it is connected to a major Mexican bank and not a free lance ATM.
 There are ripoffs.
+This is an important concept to help you in saving money on vacation in Mexico.

 Bonus Tip:

-Of course we have to point out that renting a fabulous timeshare from us is the best money savingcheck availability button method of all.
+Of course we have to point out that renting a fabulous timeshare from us is the best money saving method of all.

 So there you have it.
 Our seven tips for saving money while on vacation, so start planning and Inquire here